Ancient Rome: Republic

 By the end of the 6th century BC, Rome and many of its Italian neighbours entered a period of turbulence.
 Archaeological evidence implies some degree of large-scale warfare.
 According to tradition and later writers such as Livy, the Roman Republic was established c.
 509 BC, when the last of the seven kings of Rome, Tarquin the Proud, was deposed and a system based on annually elected magistrates and various representative assemblies was established.
 A constitution set a series of checks and balances, and a separation of powers.
 The most important magistrates were the two consuls, who together exercised executive authority such as imperium, or military command.
 The consuls had to work with the Senate, which was initially an advisory council of the ranking nobility, or patricians, but grew in size and power.

 Other magistrates of the Republic include tribunes, quaestors, aediles, praetors and censors.
 The magistracies were originally restricted to patricians, but were later opened to common people, or plebeians.
 Republican voting assemblies included the comitia centuriata ('centuriate assembly'), which voted on matters of war and peace and elected men to the most important offices, and the comitia tributa ('tribal assembly'), which elected less important offices.

 In the 4th century BC, Rome had come under attack by the Gauls, who now extended their power in the Italian peninsula beyond the Po Valley and through Etruria.
 On 16 July 390 BC, a Gallic army under the leadership of tribal chieftain Brennus, defeated the Romans at the Battle of the Allia and marched to Rome.
 The Gauls looted and burned the city, then laid siege to the Capitoline Hill, where some Romans had barricaded themselves, for seven months.
 The Gauls then agreed to give the Romans peace in exchange for 1000 pounds of gold.
+(Note: These are literally Roman librae, from which the pound is derived.)
 According to later legend, the Roman supervising the weighing noticed that the Gauls were using false scales.
 The Romans then took up arms and defeated the Gauls.
 Their victorious general Camillus remarked "With iron, not with gold, Rome buys her freedom."

 The Romans gradually subdued the other peoples on the Italian peninsula, including the Etruscans.
 The last threat to Roman hegemony in Italy came when Tarentum, a major Greek colony, enlisted the aid of Pyrrhus of Epirus in 281 BC, but this effort failed as well.
 The Romans secured their conquests by founding Roman colonies in strategic areas, thereby establishing stable control over the region.